Affostruction: 3D Affordance Grounding with Generative Reconstruction: Sampling parameters search

 \section{Sampling parameters search}

-We investigate the optimal number of sampling steps for our multi-view reconstruction model.
+We search for the optimal number of sampling steps for the multi-view reconstruction model.
 Figure~\ref{fig:supp_iou_heatmap} shows volumetric IoU across different sampling steps (1, 5, 10, 15, 20) and number of input views (1--6).
-Our analysis reveals that reconstruction quality plateaus at 5 sampling steps regardless of the number of views.
-Beyond this point, additional steps yield negligible improvement while significantly increasing inference time.
-At 5 steps, our model achieves a sampling time of approximately 0.25 seconds, which is $5\times$ faster than the 25-step sampling (1.29s) used by TRELLIS~\cite{trellis}.
-This efficiency is particularly important for our iterative reconstruction-affordance cycle, where rapid reconstruction enables real-time active view selection for robotic applications.
+Reconstruction quality plateaus at 5 steps regardless of the number of views, with additional steps providing diminishing returns at increased computational cost.
+At 5 steps, our model achieves a sampling time of approximately 0.25 seconds, which is $5\times$ faster than the 25-step default (1.29s) of TRELLIS~\cite{trellis}.
+This efficiency is important for active view selection, where rapid reconstruction enables iterative viewpoint refinement in robotic applications.